 If you run a business in a high-risk industry, it doesn’t mean you’ll automatically be denied, even if you don’t have previous experience.
 However, some lenders may choose to pass on the opportunity, giving you fewer options.

 As previously mentioned, each lender has the right to choose its own criteria for determining whether you qualify for their business line of credit.
-Here are some examples of major business lenders and what to expect from their requirements.
+Here are some examples of major lenders who make small business loans (including small business lines of credit) and what to expect from their requirements.

-This suggests that having an existing business banking relationship with Chase will help your chances of getting approved.
-Also, like other national business lenders, Chase may be looking for a strong credit history instead of offering business lines of credit to business lenders with lower credit scores.
+This suggests that having an existing business checking account or similar relationship with Chase might help your chances of getting approved.
+Also, like other national business lenders, Chase may be looking for a strong credit history instead of offering business lines of credit to business borrowers with lower credit scores.

 Because the lender considers collateral in its underwriting process, you may have a hard time getting an unsecured line of credit.
 If you’re looking for that, consider other options.

-Finally, note that Chase only offers business lines of credit in the following states: AZ, CA, CO, CT, FL, GA, ID, IL, IN, KY, LA, MA, MD, MI, NJ, NV, NY, OH, OK, OR, TX, UT, WA, WI, and WV.
+Finally, note that Chase only offers business lines of credit in the following states: AZ, CA, CO, CT, DE, FL, GA, ID, IL, IN, KY, LA, MA, MD, MI, NJ, NV, NY, OH, OK, OR, PA, TX, UT, VA, WA, WI, WV

 There’s a one-year draw period for the lines of credit, after which the loan amount will be amortized over five years as a term loan if it isn’t renewed.